Are you looking for new fun science activities for kids? Then try this cool Dancing Grapes Experiment with your children.

 Drop a hand full of grapes in sparkling water.

-Step 4: Let them dance
+Step 4: Let the grapes dance

 Watch the grapes dance.